SpineEventEngine/documentation/_code/EMBEDDING.md

 1. Update the snippet in the appropriate repository.
 2. Make sure it builds successfully: `./gradlew build`.
-3. Go to `SpineEventEngine/documentation` project.
+3. Go to the `SpineEventEngine/documentation` project.
 4. Navigate to the `_code` directory.
 5. Execute the binary based on your operating system and architecture:
    `./embed-code-<os> -config-path="config-of-your-choice.yml" -mode="embed"`.